Like to hear some of the old songs? Click here. |

 - Click here for my photo-biography

-- I learned how to squeeze the circle to get an ellipse while in Busan
+- I learned how to squeeze the circle to get an ellipse at a temporary

 This figure allows me to construct the following table.
 In terms of the language understandable to everybody, the above table means this genealogy.